yuan-ashley/sales-gdp/README.md

 ### 4. Running the Prediction Notebook

-Open and execute the `.ipynb` Jupyter Notebook.
+Open and execute the `ay362_210FinalProject.ipynb` Jupyter Notebook.